drabadan/gostealthclient/README.md

-# Go wrapper for stealth client
+# Go wrapper for Ultima Online StealthClient

 # This repository is currently in WIP state